-We believe our taxonomy may help practitioners find the methods of choice, that can be easily integrated into their existing tool chain.
-For instance, the data transformations can result in performance improvements while maintaining the current model architecture.
-With specialized architectures, the data preprocessing pipeline can be kept intact.
+We believe our taxonomy may help practitioners find the methods of choice that can be easily integrated into their existing tool chain.
+For instance, applying data transformations can result in performance improvements while maintaining the current model architecture.
+Conversely, using specialized architectures, the data preprocessing pipeline can be kept intact.